DMgaming00/CMPE-255-Data-mining/Apache Beam Assignment/README.md

 | `light` | Partitioned data — light items (qty < 5) |
 | `ml_predictions` | (Optional) ML inference results from a logistic regression model |

 ---

-## 🗣️ Suggested Video Walkthrough

-If you’re submitting this for class:
-1. Show the notebook structure and run each major section.
-2. Open each output file and explain what it represents.
-3. End with a quick summary of how Beam handles transforms, windows, and parallel processing.

-Example closing line:
-> “This project demonstrates Apache Beam’s flexibility for both batch and streaming data processing, and how it integrates with machine learning pipelines.”

----